aptech/docs/docs/CR-invinvpd.rst

 .. function:: inv(x)
 			  invpd(x)

-    :param x: NxN matrix or K-dimensional array where the last two dimensions are NxN.
+    :param x:
-    :type x: TODO
+    :type x: NxN matrix or K-dimensional array where the last two dimensions are NxN

     :returns: y (*TODO*), NxN matrix or K-dimensional array where the last two dimensions are NxN, containing the inverse of x.